agvxov/eaxhla/README.md

 ## EAXCC
 #### Emil, Anon, Xolatile C Compiler

-is a reduced implementation of the C Programming Language.
+A reduced implementation of the C Programming Language.
 It utilizes a intermediary assembly called EAXHLA.

 #### Building